svergun/vagrant/centos-single-node/README.md

 Single Node Simple
 ======================

-This Vagrantfile is configured to deploy a **Red Hat based** virtual machine using the Virtualbox provider.
-By default will be provisioned one **CentOS 8** virtual machine.
+This is a Vagrantfile to deploy a **CentOS based** virtual machine using a Virtualbox provider.
+By default will be provisioned one **CentOS 9s** virtual machine.

 # Install Vagrant